 Kristina Tot, who represents Stjepan Tot estate, filed the lawsuit in New York’s Southern District.
 She claimed $999 million in monetary damages for gross negligence.
 Furthermore, the lawsuit also states that Stjepan Tot died because of cancer.

 The lawsuit also alleges that millions of patients relying on eClinicalWorks cannot sort out their medical history.
 Thus, the software provided by eClinicalWorks fails to meet the meaningful use core objectives.
-Therefore, the eClinicalWorks software does not meet the necessary requirements.
+Therefore, eClinicalWorks software does not meet the necessary requirements.

 eClinicalWorks Lawsuit Reminds of the Report by HHS-OIG